crystallabs/crysterm/README.md

 crystal tools/test.cr
 ```

-Invoked bare, it (re)captures any stale example outputs, embeds each widget's
+Invoked as shown, it (re)captures any stale example outputs, embeds each widget's
 capture into its doc comment, and builds `crystal docs` with the images copied
-into the `docs/` tree; then open `docs/index.html`.
+into the `docs/` tree.
+Such improved documentation is available as usual in `docs/index.html`.

 To narrow the run, name a
 target and/or an action, e.g. re-make just one widget's captures with
-`crystal tools/test.cr -- tests/widget/button.cr`, or only re-embed and
+`crystal tools/test.cr -- tests/widget/button.cr`, or only re-insert image
-rebuild docs with `crystal tools/test.cr -- --doc-comments --docs`.
+links and rebuild docs with `crystal tools/test.cr -- --doc-comments --docs`.

 ## Thanks